 The latest trends are moving towards public-private partnerships.
 The OECD argues that PPP can overcome the high risks associated with large investments and innovative approaches to extraction and marketing.

 Indigenous peoples view their rights as transcending a share of the proceeds – and expect that they will also have a say in the management of the land and natural resources.
 In general, indigenous peoples view ownership in the collective.
-The ICJ has routinely overruled indigenous people’s rights to natural resource governance under the theory of uti possidetis juris.
-The Inter-American Court of Human Rights has taken a more aggressive view, and looks at remedies and legitimate land claims and historical treaties and compensation to determine indigenous peoples rights.
+The ICJ has routinely overruled indigenous people’s rights to natural resource governance under the theory of uti possidetis Juris.
+The Inter-American Court of Human Rights has taken a more aggressive view.
+It looks at remedies and legitimate land claims and historical treaties and compensation to determine indigenous peoples’ rights.

 Common Heritage and the Global Commons

-The area of the high seas are viewed as res nullius and can be possessed by anyone – with conservation requirements applying based on common treaties and customary international law.
-The deep sea bed is considered common heritage and the benefits of exploitation are expected to be shared by all mankind.
-The 1970 Declaration of Principles Governing the Seabed and Ocean Floor, as well as the UNESCO World Heritage Convention of 1972, the 1992 Climate Change Convention and the 1992 Biodiversity Convention recognize the common heritage of mankind, the need for its preservation, and that particular consideration should be given to the interests of developing countries.
+The high seas area is viewed as res nullius and can be possessed by anyone – with conservation requirements applying based on common treaties and customary international law.
+The deep sea bed is considered a common heritage, and the benefits of exploitation are expected to be shared by all humankind.
+The 1970 Declaration of Principles Governing the Seabed and Ocean Floor, as well as the UNESCO World Heritage Convention of 1972, the 1992 Climate Change Convention, and the 1992 Biodiversity Convention, recognize the common heritage of humankind, the need for its preservation, and that particular consideration should be given to the interests of developing countries.

 Types of Agreements

-Concessions are contractual rights for the exploration, production and development of natural resources.
+Concessions are contractual rights for the exploration, production, and development of natural resources.
 The state issues these concessions under licenses and leases.
 Concessions were the historical method by which colonial powers granted companies and individuals rights to extract resources.
-Many of these concessions did not survive the decolonialization process.
-In cases such as Kuwait v.
-Aminoil (1982) the ILM held that the concession could be cancelled by the Kuwaiti government, and the company was due reparations – but at a fair price as opposed to the exploitative price noted and compensation for lost excess profits were not required.
+Many of these concessions did not survive the decolonization process.
+In Kuwait v.
+Aminoil (1982), the ILM held that the Kuwaiti government could cancel the concession.
+The company was due reparations – but at a fair price instead of the exploitative price noted compensation for lost excess profits was not required.

 A production sharing contract (PSC) allows a company to acquire rights for exploration and production.
 This is now the most common type of agreement in the oil industry.
-Ownership is retained by the state, the oil company bears the risk of exploration, and the first, or cost, oil is allocated to the company to recover their investment, and the balance (the profit oil) is split with the state – often in an 80/20 proportion (to the state).
+The state retains ownership, the oil company bears the risk of exploration, and the first, or cost, oil is allocated to the company to recover their investment.
+The balance (the profit oil) is split with the state – often in an 80/20 proportion (to the state).